rebelsky/sams-assorted-musings-reflections/genesis.md

 an even more extensive project - an essay a day, as it were.
 Why an essay a day?
 Michelle thinks it's so that I can procrastinate, and that may be part of it.
 But it's also to keep myself in check.
-As you can see from the [list of current and future essays](index.html), there's a lot that I plan to write about.
+As you can see from the [historical list of essays](index-by-number.html), there's a lot that for me to write about.
 By telling myself that I will write one essay each day, I can stop obsessing about when I'll get to each essay.
 I just get to choose one each day and work on it.